 Which of these two deserves your monthly dollars – especially if you’re looking for a decent data allowance?
 Is amaysim or Woolworths the right choice for you?
 Read on to find out!

 amaysim’s plans are available either as postpaid or prepaid and billed every 28 days.
 We’d recommend prepaid if you’re worried about going over your monthly data cap.
 You won’t get any sudden surprises on your bill at the end of the month if you underestimate your data usage.
-Running on the Optus 4G Plus network, amaysim prepaid plans keep things straightforward with five contract-free options.
+Running on the Optus 4G Plus network, amaysim prepaid plans keep things straightforward with six contract-free options.
 Each of them offer unlimited talk, text and MMS within Australia.
 You also get unlimited international calls to ten major countries on the $30+ plans.
-Prices range from $10 to $50 per 28 days.

 The difference between these plans lies in the data limits, and that’s what you’ll be basing your choice of plan on almost entirely.
 The top two plans also add 300 minutes of international calls to a further 22 countries.
 But if you’re looking for cheap international calling, there are better-value options out there.

-The bottom-end plan kicks things off with 1GB (10$), moving up to 2.5GB ($20), then 5GB for ten bucks extra with the $30 plan.
-And 5GB will be more than enough for a great many people.
+The bottom-end plan kicks things off with 1GB, moving up to 2.5GB, then 10GB for ten bucks extra.
+And 10GB will be more than enough for a great many people.
 Most phones have the ability to tell you how much mobile data you’re using, so take a look.
 You might be surprised how low it is.

-Are you after a properly large data limit – for stuff like mobile video streaming, for example?
-Then spending an extra $10 and the $40 plan will have you covered with a huge 10GB.
-You can step up to 14GB for yet another $10; but the real value lies right there in the middle with the $40 plan.
-You won’t have to worry about calls at all and have enough data to support your usage.
+Are you after a properly large data limit – for stuff like mobile video streaming, for example? amaysim can help you with their higher tier plans that offer 20GB, 40GB, and 60GB data.
+With these plans, you won’t have to worry about calls at all and have enough data to support your usage.
 For ten dollars a week, that’s a damn good deal.

 If “keeping it simple” was a song, Woolworths mobile plans would probably be top of the charts.
 That’s thanks to its no-fuss choice between four prepaid plans.
-We can eliminate the cheapest ($15) plan right out of the gate, since with its puny 500MB data limit and $250 call allowance is not good for anyone.
+The cheapest plan used to deliver a puny 500MB data limit and $250 call allowance, which is not good for anyone.
 Except, of course, for the sort of person who never actually uses their mobile phone but wants one connected “just in case I need to be picked up from work” or something similar.

-That leaves us with three plans with unlimited national calls, text and MMS, sitting at $20, $30 and $45 per 30 days.
 But before you start directly comparing prices with amaysim, keep in mind that with a Woolworths Rewards card membership (which is free to sign up for, and also gives you bonuses when shopping at their supermarkets) you get a discount.
-The price of these three plans drops to $18, $27 and $40.50 respectively.

-The $45 ($40.50) plan, meanwhile, provides 10GB of data.
-This one does include unlimited ten-country international calling.
-As a sweetener, you can roll over unused data at the end of the month to your next recharge, up to a maximum of 15GB.
+If you’re particular about the data you receive, Woolworths provides greater value thanks to bonuses and extras that substantially add to your plan’s inclusions.
+As a sweetener, you can roll over unused data at the end of the month to your next recharge, up to a maximum of 100GB.

 The clincher?
 Woolworths Mobile uses the Telstra network, one of the few third-party prepaid providers that can boast access to what is arguably the best mobile network in the country.